dukeofjukes/etch-a-sketch/README.md

 An etch-a-sketch style drawing app made in JavaScript.
 Created as part of [The Odin Project](https://www.theodinproject.com) web development course.

-Thanks to Savannah Gunter (my girlfriend) for the preview drawing.
+Thanks to my girlfriend, Savannah Gunter, for the preview drawing.